grails-samples/google-bookshelf/README.md

 ## See [documentation](https://grails-samples.github.io/google-bookshelf/) for further information.

-To generate docs: `./gradlew docs:asciidoc`
+To generate docs: `./gradlew docs`